It's okay to look away

-Carl Richard’s of Behaviour Gap puts it’s more simply in a drawing he titled “The chance knowing what the market did will make you happy.”
+Carl Richards, author of The Behavior Gap puts it more simply in a drawing he titled “The chance knowing what the market did will make you happy.”

 Why is this important?
 Well, if you are comfortable with disappointment, feel free to check the value of your portfolio as frequently as humanly possible.
 For everyone else, it is a studied fact that the less frequently you check your portfolio the happier you are likely to be.
 Checking too often can also tempt some investors into abandoning a well-conceived plan simply on the basis that it momentarily doesn’t feel good.

 What’s the bottom-line?
 After wide ranging studies and intensive analysis, some of the most highly credentialled behavioural economists in the world distilled a simple guiding principle for you and your portfolio… don’t look at it!

 Or, to put it another way, it’s okay to look away.
 If you do, you are likely to be a much happier and more successful investor as a result.